-An additional way to protect yourself is to obtain a personal guaranty from the principal.
-A personal guaranty protects you from losses in the event of a tenant’s loss of income and/or rent in arrears by allowing you to lay claim to the assets of the principal if the firm happens to go bankrupt.
+An additional way to protect yourself is to obtain a personal guarantee from the principal.
+A personal guarantee protects you from losses in the event of a tenant’s loss of income and/or rent in arrears by allowing you to lay claim to the assets of the principal if the firm happens to go bankrupt.

 Screening of residential tenants